datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 A is not correct because you should not use the Operation object to monitor failures.
 C, D are not correct because you should not use a Kubernetes Engine cluster for this scenario.

-You work on a regression problem in a natural language processing domain, and you have 100M labeled examples in your dataset.
+You work on a regression problem in a natural language processing domain, and you have M labeled examples in your dataset.
 You have randomly shuffled your data and split your dataset into training and test samples (in a 90/10 ratio).
 After you have trained the neural network and evaluated your model on a test set, you discover that the root-mean-squared error (RMSE) of your model is twice as high on the train set as on the test set.
 How should you improve the performance of your model?
 1. O Increase the share of the test sample in the train-test split.
 2. O Try to collect more data and increase the size of your dataset.
 3. O Try out regularization techniques (e.g., dropout or batch normalization) to avoid overfitting.